Preparing for School

-- Let your teen talk about her dreams or plans for dating.
-Take time to calmly express your preferences and respond to questions she may have.
+- Let your teen talk about their dreams or plans for dating.
+Take time to calmly express your preferences and respond to questions they may have.

-- Let your teen know you trust him and that he can trust you -- and that you are available to help him work it out if things go wrong.
+- Let your teen know you trust them and that they can trust you -- and that you are available to help them work it out if things go wrong.